Conflict of Interest

 Frequently Asked Questions (FAQs)

 1.)
-What is the MUSC/MUHA Policy on Conflict of Interests?
+What is the MUSC/MUHA Policy on Conflict of Interest?

 2.)
-What do I do if I think someone has conflict of interests and is not disclosing the relationship?
+What do I do if I think someone has a conflict of interest and is not disclosing the relationship?

 3.)
-What are some of the important / developing issues surrounding Conflict of Interests?
+What are some of the important / developing issues surrounding conflict of interest?

 Answer: The Department of Health and Human Services (HHS) has published new rules on conflict of interest in the Federal Register on August 25, 2011.

-Congress has enacted legislation as part of the Patient Protection and Affordable Care Act (3/21/2010) that addresses transparency between doctors and pharmaceutical companies and device makers, known as the Physicians Payments Sunshine Act.
+Congress has enacted legislation as part of the Patient Protection and Affordable Care Act (3/21/2010) that addresses transparency between doctors and pharmaceutical companies and device makers, known as the Physician Payments Sunshine Act.

 There is a Pharmaceutical position on business-physician relationships and link to PhRMA Code of Interactions with Health Care Professionals.